Optimizing the Driving Profile for Vehicle Mass Estimation -- extended version: Application-oriented input design

 \subsection{Experimental constraints}

 The excitation in an experiment needs to be constrained.
 Without such constraints, very large acceleration and velocity may result, as they yield a small covariance matrix $P$.
-The system to be modeled is also certainly subject to physical constraints, e.g., the force of the engine in a truck can generate is limited, and these constraints need to be included.
+The system to be modeled is subject to physical constraints, e.g., the power that can be generated by the engine is limited.
 We denote by ${\mathcal E}_T({\mathcal U}_T)$ the set of constraints for the experiment.

 When the input power spectrum is chosen as the decision variable, the key to formulating the optimal input design problem as an SDP is that all constraints can be expressed in terms of the input power spectrum.
 Power constraints on the input excitation fit into this framework, whereas amplitude constraints on signals are not straightforward to use.
-In this contribution we are faced with the latter type of constraints, as shown below.
+In this paper we are faced with the latter type of constraints, as shown below.